Today I want to share some ideas of what to do in Lancashire with teens – in particular, in and around Blackpool and the Fylde Coast.

 Then it was back to the house for an evening in the garden around the fire pit, putting the world to rights with Sarah, another blogging friend who lives locally.
 I can’t tell you what a treat it was to sit with two friends, and just pass the time talking about kids and camping and life in general.

-The following day, we took the kids to Blackpool Wake Park, which was fantastic.
+The following day, we took the kids to Blackpool Wake Park, which has to be one of the best things to do with teens in Blackpool.
 Although it’s only down the road from where I live, I’ve never visited before.
 It’s a lake adjacent to a caravan park and farm, and you can book sessions for wake boarding, paddle boarding and kayaking.
 There’s also a giant inflatable water playground that looked like amazing fun.

 Numbers at the park are reduced by 50% to allow for social distancing, so it felt really safe.
 The kids had an amazing time playing on the aqua park, followed by an hour of paddle boarding.
 We found the staff at the centre really friendly, and our lunch was quick, tasty and very reasonably priced.